sinamajidian/phaseme/readme.md

 # Citation:

-Please see and cite our manuscript: "PhaseME: automatic assessment of phasing quality and phasing improvement"
+Please see and cite our manuscript: "PhaseME: automatic assessment of phasing quality and phasing improvement", GigaSceince, 2020.

+PhaseME has been registered in [BioTools](https://bio.tools/phaseme).